MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Set-up-an-AD-FS-lab-environment.md

     6. Select the check box next to **Schedule a task to perform daily WS\-Federation metadata updates**.
 Click **Finish**.

     7. Your sample application is now configured.
 If you test the application URL **https:\/\/webserv1.contoso.com\/claimapp**, it should redirect you to your federation server.
 The federation server should display an error page because you have not yet configured the relying party trust.
-In other words, you have not secured this test application by [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)].
+In other words, you have not secured this test application by AD FS.

-You must now secure your sample application that runs on your web server with [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)].
+You must now secure your sample application that runs on your web server with AD FS.
 You can do this by adding a relying party trust on your federation server \(ADFS1\).
 For a video, see [Active Directory Federation Services How\-To Video Series: Add a Relying Party Trust](http://technet.microsoft.com/video/adfs-how-to-add-a-relying-party-trust).

 ### <a name="BKMK_11"></a>Create a relying party trust on your federation server